 Apple has been gaining market share with its MacBook range of professional laptops and Linux based laptops offer a wide range of benefits including enhanced security, performance and compatibility with Windows-based hardware.
 They are an excellent choice for streamlining your IT department so don’t rule them out just because you have never used them.

 One of the major benefits of these alternatives to Windows is the reduced software licensing costs associated with Apple and ‘open-source’ offerings.
 When purchasing a large number of laptops the cost of licensing the operating system alone can be a deciding factor.

 A laptop’s specification determines how fast and how efficient its performance will be, so choosing the best laptop often comes down to a balancing act between price and performance.
 Here are the main specs to consider when choosing a laptop and what they mean for performance.
 Let’s quickly look at the ones most likely to affect the model you go for.

 If your employees travel or are regularly away from the office, then a smaller screen size of 10 or 11 inches will be a more portable option.
 However, go too small, and the trade-offs in productivity may not be worth it.
 Less screen real estate can also correspond with fewer connection ports and lower-powered CPUs as well.

-If the screen size is going to impact the time it takes to get the job done, then going for a bigger screen with more connection options and a CPU with more grunt may pay off in greater productivity.
+If the screen size is going to impact the time it takes to get the job done, then going for a bigger screen with more connection options and a CPU with more power may pay off in greater productivity.